 Parents are encouraged to spend quality time with their children by playing sports with them, doing puzzles, building with Lego, reading to them, or doing outdoor activities with them.

+What children and young people want most from their parents is time; they expect to be listened to and cared for; they need the physical contact of a kiss and a hug; they need to hear “I love you”, “I'm proud of you”.
+This bond of love produces oxytocin, the hormone that reduces stress and boosts the immune system.
 Families that are actively involved in their children's education create a positive environment conducive to learning.
 Emotionally secure individuals are created by parents who are interested in their children's activities and who are actively involved in their education.
-The aim is not to avoid difficulties for them or to resolve conflicts they may have with their peers, but to teach them how to resolve them in a clever way.
+The aim is not to avoid difficulties for them or to resolve conflicts they may have with their peers, but to teach them how to resolve them in a clever way. |

-Although what is taught at school is very important, it is the socialisation and values that a child receives from his or her family that shape their character and behaviour and lay a solid foundation for a successful future.
+The importance of home education.
+Although what is taught at school is very important, it is the socialisation and values that a child receives from his or her family that shape their character and behaviour and lay a solid foundation for a successful future. |

 In conclusion, the education a child receives from his or her family has a significant impact on later life outcomes.